melWiss/swipeable_cards/README.md

-# SwipeableCards Widget Documentation
+# EazySwipeableCards Widget Documentation

 ## Overview

-The `SwipeableCards` widget allows you to create swipeable cards with custom swipe actions.
+The `EazySwipeableCards` widget allows you to create swipeable cards with custom swipe actions.
 It is useful for creating interactive UIs where users can swipe through a stack of cards and perform specific actions based on swipe directions.

 ![demo](https://github.com/melWiss/swipeable_cards/blob/master/media/output.gif?raw=true)